kb1vc/SoDaRadio/README.md

 Ready to build-it-yourself?
 Jump down to "Building from scratch."

-Alternatively, if you are running Ubuntu 16.04, Fedora 25, or Fedora 24, you can download binary kits that just "do the right thing."
+Alternatively, if you are running Ubuntu 16.04, Fedora 26, Fedora 25, or Fedora 24, you can download binary kits that just "do the right thing."
 They'll install all the prerequisites, put the necessary files in the right place and are generally a pain-reduced way of getting SoDaRadio running.
 The only real downside to the binary